hacktor/signal-irc-telegram-gateway/README.md

 [Hermod, or Hermóðr](https://en.wikipedia.org/wiki/Herm%C3%B3%C3%B0r) is a figure in Norse mythology, often considered the messenger of the gods

-These scripts act as a gateway between a telegram group a signal group and an irc channel.
+These scripts act as a gateway between groups of several chat protocols:

-There are options to add gateways to a matrix room and/or a mattermost channel.
+- IRC
+- Telegram
+- Signal
+- Matrix
+- Mattermost
+- Discord

 ## Preparations